HalifaxLarose/Cobblemon-Mystery-Factory/README.md

 Once this is done, anytime you want to use that dev instance, make sure to run the ``packwiz serve`` in your repo, so your instances can get any fresh changes

 # ALSO
-When making a commnit, PLEASE exlude the pack.toml and index.toml, they are local caches that change. they break everythign when commited
+When making a commnit, PLEASE exlude the pack.toml and index.toml, they are local caches that change. they break everythingwhen commited

-Also DM if you get stuck :)
+DM theoverlycaffeinatedtrashpanda on discord if you get stuck at any point